m-rutter/advent-of-code/README.md

 # advent-of-code-2017
 [Advent of Code 2017](https://adventofcode.com/2017) solutions library crate and simple cli tool that uses it.
 All written in Rust as a learning project.

-To install the cli tool using `cargo`, clone the repo and run `cargo install --path .` in the project directory.
+To use and install the cli tool that uses the library using `cargo`, clone the repo and run `cargo install --path .` in the project directory.

 aoc-cli:
 ```